lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/Men_small_group.md

 Records on studying the book of Hebrews in year 2023, beginning April.

-Participates: Jay O'Connor, Sean Hewitt, and Lenny Lin, Andrew Plew occasionally.
+Participates: Jay O'Connor, Shawn Hewitt, and Lenny Lin.
+Andrew Plew attended occasionally.

 <!--more-->
 ---